 Other options like Custom Content Caching Rules can also fix any issue you’re having with specific plugins on your site.

 Whether it’s on the road or online, traffic is one of the worst things you experience on a daily basis.
 It’s way worse when somebody acted maliciously by sending so much traffic on your website.
 Is it possible?
 Yes, it is.

-There are groups of web servers, computers, or even IoT devices that deal Distributed Denial of Service (DDoS) attack on any website.
+There are groups of web servers, computers, or even IoT devices that deal with Distributed Denial of Service (DDoS) attack on any website.
 They do this for a lot of reasons, but ultimately, your users suffer tremendously due to this amount of traffic.
 A DDoS may prevent them from accessing your page.
-If you are conducting business on your website, then you’ll be in a bad shape.
+If you are conducting business on your website, then you’ll be in bad shape.